simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 ## Changes relevant for (module) developers

-The following changes are relevant for those having custom developed modules, authentication processing filters or interface with the SimpleSAMLphp development API.
+The following changes are relevant for those having custom developed modules, authentication processing filters, themes, or interface with the SimpleSAMLphp development API.

 - We expect your source-files to exist in the src/ directory within your module.
 This used to be the lib/ directory, so you have to rename the directory and for composer-modules you have to update